 Fix System Thread Exception Not Handled (nviddmkm.sys or atikmpag.sys)

 First, make sure you have enough disk space.
 If not, use the Disk Cleanup Tool to remove junk files and free up disk space.

-In my case it was ‘SYSTEM_THREAD_EXCEPTION_NOT_HANDLED (nvlddmkm.sys)’, where at the end you will see a file name nvlddmkm.sys displayed.
-A simple search showed that it is a Nvidia display driver file.
+In my case, it was ‘SYSTEM THREAD EXCEPTION NOT HANDLED (nvlddmkm.sys)’, where at the end you will see a file name nvlddmkm.sys displayed.
+A simple search showed that it is an Nvidia display driver file.
 This means that it was this file that caused the Blue Screen.

 In such cases you will have to disable the driver or check with the manufacturer for driver updates, depending n the situation.
 Since mine was the display driver, I decided to check if any updates were available.
 If it is a new Service that was added, disable it via services.msc and see if it helps.

 It can also be caused due to the atikmpag.sys file which is the AMD ATI multi-vendor Kernel Miniport System Driver.
 In this case, you will have to update the atikmpag.sys AMD driver.

 To update your drivers, from the WinX Menu, open Device Manager and expand Display adapters.
 Right-click on the Display Driver and select Update Driver Software.